maizi0122/Ripened/README.md

 # Maizi-Android
-The open-source project of Maizi-studio
+The open-source project of Maizi-Studio

 Module ViewInjection -- a lightly automatic view injection and smart listener binding library of android(it is a beginning project...)

-  1.download the source-bundle at right of the webpage.
+  1.download the source-bundle at the right of the webpage.

   2.import this library into your gradle project.